Fire and Blast Barriers

 Hybrid CompositesVery HighVery HighMilitary bases, hazardous facilities

-Types of Fire and Blast Barriers by YENTE
+Types of Fire and Blast Barriers

-YENTE designs customized fire and blast barriers to meet the unique requirements of various industries.
+Yente designs customized fire and blast barriers to meet the unique requirements of various industries.

 Fire-Resistant Barriers